w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 :::tip

-[Paranodes](https://paranodes.io/DBSize) website lists the database sizes of Polkadot and Kusama nodes in real-time.
+The [Paranodes](https://paranodes.io/DBSize) website lists the database sizes of Polkadot and Kusama nodes in real-time.

 :::